From Homelessness to Housing, Families Achieve Stability through Self-Determination and Community Support

 - Once program requirements are met and participation is confirmed, case managers and/or counselors from our team actively work with each family.
 We get to know them, listen to their concerns, gain a better understanding of their situation and help establish a prioritized list of goals, starting with finding a home.

-- Families participating in Wilder’s housing programs can also tap into a variety of that include: , employment training, educational support, financial coaching, access to primary, care, domestic violence services and even .
+- Families participating in Wilder’s housing programs can also tap into a variety of supportive housing services that include: rental assistance, employment training, educational support, financial coaching, access to primary, mental or chemical health care, domestic violence services and even childcare.

 With a Housing First model at Wilder, at-risk or homeless families and individuals are quickly moved into affordable, permanent housing by working directly with our network of local landlords and affordable housing developers.
 Additionally, they can access supportive housing services that help address any destabilizing factors that led them to homelessness in the first place.
 The road from homelessness to housing involves a coordinated community effort, but we understand that the most important piece in this process is a family determined to make their own change and take control of their future.